-- Accurately preserve, restore, operate and display an engine that represents the epitome of steam locomotive technology in the United States. - Provide an educational program applicable to all ages that creates interest, awareness, and an appreciation of the importance of railroads in the development of the greatest nation in the world. - Participate at the highest levels possible with city, county, state and national organizations in the promotion of railroad history and rail tourism. - Serve as a bridge to modern day railroading in cooperation with the State of New Mexico's Railrunner.
+- Accurately preserve, restore, operate and display an engine that represents the epitome of steam locomotive technology in the United States. - Provide and informational and educational program applicable to all ages that creates interest, awareness and an appreciation of the importance of railroads in the development of the greatest nation in the world. - Participate at the highest levels possible with city, county, state and national organizations in the promotion of railroad history and rail tourism. - Serve as a bridge to modern day railroading and its continuing impact on the economy of the United States.